sharmama07/money-transfer/README.md

 # money-transfer
-Money Transfer application is a stand alone multi-threaded Java application to transfer amount from one account to another
+Money Transfer application is a maven stand alone multi-threaded Java application to transfer amount from one account to another

 The main focus of this application is to handle the concurrency without corrupted the account's state during fund transfer.